dtom7/sar/README.md

 ### Notes

+Minimun Rust version to build this package is 1.63.0

+This tool has been tested in Windows 10/11 64-bit platform only

-Integration tests must be run only sequentially
+Integration tests must be run sequentially, parallel run is not supported

     cargo test --package sar --test integration_test -- --test-threads 1

-To see println! & eprintln! messages, run with `nocapture`
+To see println! & eprintln! messages whie running integration tests, run with `nocapture` option

     cargo test --package sar --test integration_test -- --test-threads 1 --nocapture